Glossary of Mythopoetic Terms in the Sky-Veil Cosmology

 What is written within is not read with the eyes but lived with the heart.
 It is the form of one’s life when shaped by beauty, truth, and fidelity to the golden thread.

-✦ Golden Thread - A hidden tether of grace that binds the exiled soul to its divine origin, even across the abyss of forgetfulness.
+✦ Golden Thread - A hidden tether of grace that binds the exiled soul to its divine origin, even across the abyss of forgetfulness—the flat domain of mundaneness.
 Though unseen, it is never severed.
-It glimmers beneath the surface of memory and longing, weaving through time like a whisper of the eternal in the fabric of the finite.
+It glimmers beneath the surface of remembrance and longing, weaving through time like a whisper of the eternal in the fabric of the finite.

 ✦ Grey-Beneath - A dim and weightless world from which the wanderer first emerges.
-It is not a place of sin, but of sorrowful vagueness—a shadowed domain where memory fades, names are lost, and Being lies concealed beneath layers of distraction and half-light.
+It is a place of sorrowful vagueness—a shadowed domain where remembrance fades, names are lost, and Being lies concealed beneath layers of distraction and half-light.
 One does not live in the Grey-Beneath so much as drift.

 In the cosmology of the Sky-Veil, the Grey-Beneath represents the pre-awakened state, the soul’s distance from beauty, wisdom, and majesty.
 It is the quiet exile from one’s true calling, the place where the golden thread is first glimpsed but not yet followed.